 UMass Boston provides wireless Internet service for students, faculty, staff, and registered guests of the university.
 These connections are secured and users agree to abide by our acceptable use policy.
 See below for information on connecting to one of our wireless networks with various devices.

 Please note that UMass Boston Wi-Fi will not work if you have entered a custom DNS server, such as 126.96.36.199 (Google).
 Your network settings must be set to obtain the DNS server automatically.

 Student Wireless Connections

-The UMB-Student wireless network has been upgraded and now utilizes the 802.1x protocol and is now identified as “UMB-Student-Secure”.
-This new network allows students to avail of the same secured connections as the Faculty & Staff wireless network.
+The new UMB-Student-Secure wireless network utilizes the 802.1x protocol and allows students to avail of the same secured connections as the Faculty & Staff wireless network.
 An added advantage of this system is that students will no longer be required to re-authenticate or re-login when they move between buildings.
-As always if you have questions or difficulty connecting to the wireless network, please visit the IT Service Desk located on the 3rd Floor of the library or by calling 7.5220 or sending an email to ITServiceDesk@umb.edu
+As always if you have questions or difficulty connecting to the wireless network, please visit the IT Service Desk located on the 3rd Floor of the library or by calling (617) 287-5220 or sending an email to ITServiceDesk@umb.edu

 Faculty/Staff Wireless Connections

 The network “UMB-Staff-Fac” has a number of important advantages for UMass Boston faculty and staff.
 Like the student network, it is secure and encrypted and utilizes the 802.1x protocol for added security.
 Because of this added security, it allows access to services like email and file sharing.

 - Connect to Wireless with Windows XP

 - Auto-Configuration for Windows (Unzip, then double-click the BAT file)